Providing Task Trained Service Dogs For People Who Served

 How We Help People Recover From Trauma

-People who have been diagnosed with Post Traumatic Stress Disorder may experience isolation, low mood and struggle with managing daily life and relationships.
+People who have been diagnosed with a mental condition, including Post Traumatic Stress Disorder may experience isolation, mood swings and struggle with managing daily life and relationships.
 In the past, PTSD was referred to as combat fatigue, shell shock and was mostly associated with those in the Armed Forces.

-In more recent years, people have come to realise that those serving in "front line" services, such as in the police, ambulance and fire services, are also at increased risk of developing PTSD through what they face almost on a daily basis.
+In more recent years, people have come to realise that those serving in "front line" services, such as in the police, ambulance and fire services, are also at increased risk of developing a mental condition, including PTSD through what they face almost on a daily basis.

 Here are some of the ways a Task Trained Service Dog can improve the lives of people living with PTSD and Trauma...

 By taking an active role in training their dog, people can develop new ways of communicating.

 People experience improvement in the quality of sleep as they felt reassured knowing their Tasked Trained Service Dog was looking out for them.